The Adventures of “Robin Hood” Come Alive at Dillingham Hall

 Photos by Kathleen Connelly

-Inspired by “The Merry Adventures of Robin Hood”, the performance followed the legendary archer’s journey from the bustling Nottingham Archery Battle to the enchanting Sherwood Forest and into the heart of Nottingham Castle.
-Along the way, audiences were treated to lively choreography, playful storytelling and a cast of familiar characters – from Little John and Friar Tuck to Maid Marian – who joined together in a spirited stand for justice and friendship.
+Inspired by “The Merry Adventures of Robin Hood,” the production followed the legendary archer’s journey from the bustling Nottingham Archery Battle to the enchanting Sherwood Forest and the heart of Nottingham Castle.
+Along the way, audiences were treated to lively choreography, playful storytelling and a cast of familiar characters, from Little John and Friar Tuck to Maid Marian, who joined together in a spirited stand for justice and friendship.

-Divided into two acts, the showcase blended humor, adventure and heart.
-Act I introduced Robin’s daring escape and the formation of his band in Sherwood Forest, while Act II highlighted clever disguises, festive dances and a joyful village wedding celebration that brought the story to a triumphant close.
+Divided into two acts, the production blended humor, adventure and heart.
+Act 1 introduced Robin’s daring escape and the formation of his band in Sherwood Forest, while Act 2 highlighted clever disguises, festive dances and a joyful village wedding celebration that brought the story to a triumphant close.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.